 When John Lennon was murdered at The Dakota in 1980, New York City was a mess.
-I joined a small crowd that stood outside his home that night and I remember having no idea of what to expect; things seemed bleak and far gone.
+That night I joined a small crowd that stood outside his home and I remember having no idea of what to expect; things seemed bleak and far gone.
 There was actually a storefront on Columbus Avenue, outside my window—usually with a lineup—that sold marijuana and cocaine.

-Dented and crushed from years of neglect, the city was stewing artistically but suffering visually.
+Dented and crushed from years of neglect, the city was slow-cooking artistically but suffering visually.
 What arose was the era of the New York punks, epitomized in music by the goings on at CBGB’s and OMFUG, down in the East Village with the Ramones, Police, Blondie, Lou Reed, Patti Smith.
 By today’s standards things were cheap; cocaine, disco, darkness and grit.

-Central Park was dishevelled: shaggy and dangerous.
+Central Park was dishevelled, shaggy and dangerous.
 Berkowitz had murdered and then Chapman struck down Lennon.